what we're all about

 Meet the founders

 Julian Reinhold is an award-winning, multidisciplinary motion graphics designer and videographer with 2 decades of international experience.
-He has been involved as a Designer and Art Director in the Vivid Sydney light festival since 2012 on numerous projects as well as international shows throughout Asia and Europe.
+He has been involved as a Designer and Art Director in the Vivid Sydney light festival since 2012 on numerous projects as well as international events throughout Asia and Europe.

 gotta believe in something